 Besides using this gluten free sponge cake to make gluten free lady fingers and tiramisu cake, you can use it as a substitute for shortcake.
 Remember those individual portion cakes you used to find near strawberries in the produce department of your grocery store?
 Well, you can make a sponge cake version at home.
 I’ve included recipes for a couple of different variations using strawberry, chocolate ganache, and sweetened whipped cream.

 This gluten free sponge cake is a great way to have your cake and eat it, too! – any way you desire.
-Fill it with sweetened whipped cream or custard, and strawberries, to make a gluten free shortcake.
-If you make mini shortcakes it will almost be like those little sponge cakes you can purchase in a package during strawberry season.
+Fill them with sweetened whipped cream, or custard and strawberries, to make a gluten free shortcake.
+Make mini shortcakes to duplicate the ones in the store.
 Just halve them if you prefer that size.
-Add chocolate ganache to middle and top layers or one or the other; add strawberries or cherry pie filling; and add whipped cream or custard to both or just one layer.
+Add chocolate ganache to middle and top layers, or one or the other; add strawberries or cherry pie filling, and add whipped cream or custard to both or just one layer.
 You may also break this gluten free sponge cake in pieces and create a parfait.
 The possibilities are endless!
-See all of the gluten free recipes below.
+Look below for all of these gluten free recipes.

 Whether it's strawberry season or not, you can make gluten free strawberry short cake with frozen strawberries and this wonderful gluten free sponge cake; or make a 2-layer cake!